danielsantander/cyberdev/kali-linux/EYNTKAM.md

 Use `top` command to produce a list of processes ordered by resources used, starting with the largest.
 The output will refresh dynamically every 10 seconds.

 ## nice
-Start processes and manipulate their with the `nice` command.
+Start processes and manipulate their priority with the `nice` command.
 Elevate a process to allocate more resources speeding up it's completion.

 The "nice" value ranges from -20 to +19 with 0 being the default.
 Think of nice values as inverted in priority; the high nice value means a low priority, and a low nice value means a high priority.